 3) CollegeBound Scholarships

-CollegeBound manages 172 privately-funded college scholarships valued at more than $2 million.
+CollegeBound manages 221 privately-funded college scholarships valued at close to $3 million.
 Our “no scholarship management fee” policy means that 100% of each donor’s contribution is applied to each scholarship.
 In addition, CollegeBound administers the CollegeBound Urban Scholars Program (CUSP), a program that provides recipients with skill-building workshops and renewable scholarships, up to $10,000 annually, to Maryland independent universities and colleges.

 4) CollegeBound City-wide Community College Events & Seminars